popsolutions/openventilator/02_FlowDriver/WoodenBellows/Instructions.md

 So now you have 4 disks.

 On all disks, indicate 2 points on a line, both at 40 mm from the center (see picture below).
-On the indicated points, drill two holes of the carriage bolt (or weft nut) diameter.
+On the indicated points, drill two holes of the carriage bolt diameter.
 For accuracy, it's best to first drill a small hole of 2.5 mm.

 ![](images/DrillHolesInDisk.jpg)